FusionCache/docs/docs/indexes.md

 }
 ```

-Let's assume `forename` is not indexed.
  The sequence is:

-- Check the `surname` index
+- Lookup the `surname` index for "Smith"
 - If it does not exist, return empty response
 - Else check if any of the "Smith" objects have `forename` of "John"